truenas/middleware/docs/userguide/freenas_jails.rst

 Typically, software is installed into a FreeBSD jail using packages.
 Occasionally you may prefer to compile the port yourself.
 Compiling the port offers the following advantages:

-* not every port has an available package.
+* Not every port has an available package.
 This is usually due to licensing restrictions or known, unaddressed security vulnerabilities.

-* sometimes the package is out-of-date and you need a feature that became available in the newer version.
+* Sometimes the package is out-of-date and you need a feature that became available in the newer version.

-* some ports provide compile options that are not available in the pre-compiled package.
+* Some ports provide compile options that are not available in the pre-compiled package.
 These options are used to add additional features or to strip out the features you do not need.

 Compiling the port yourself has the following dis-advantages:

-* it takes time.
+* It takes time.
 Depending upon the size of the application, the amount of dependencies, the amount of CPU and RAM on the system, and the current load on the FreeNAS® system, the amount of time can range from a few minutes to a few hours or even to a few days.

 .. note:: if the port doesn't provide any compile options, you are better off saving your time and the FreeNAS® system's resources by using the